Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Measurements Do You Need?

 There is a huge variety when it comes to cat harnesses in terms of designs and brands.
-Different manufacturers have different designs requiring you to take specific measurements to select the correct size for your puss cat.
+Different manufacturers have different designs, requiring you to take specific measurements to select the correct size for your cat.
 You may already know exactly what kind and brand of harness you want.
 If this is the case, you will need to view the product manufacturer’s sizing guide and see what measurements they require.
 Once you know which measurements are needed, you can skip ahead to our step-by-step process for taking these measurements.

-How Do I Choose The Right Harness?
+How Do I Choose the Right Harness?

 H-Type and Figure-Eight Harnesses